 The detail sheets on this page provide additional information about each school in the areas of academic achievement, academic growth, subgroup growth, and (for high schools) graduation and subgroup graduation rates.

-Assessment and Accountability - Research Analyst
+Accountability and Reporting - Research Analyst

 Having problems finding something?

 Oregon Department of Education

 General ODE Questions:

 (e.g. accessibility, nondiscrimination) |